yalesites-org/ai_engine/modules/ai_engine_feed/API_ENDPOINT_DOCUMENTATION.md

 3. **Metadata Usage**
    - `metaTags`: Use for categorization and filtering
    - `metaDescription`: Provides curated summary for AI context
+     - **Hidden Content Delimiter**: The `:hidden:` delimiter allows content editors to separate indexed content from display-only content
+     - Content before `:hidden:` should be indexed for search and embeddings
+     - Content after `:hidden:` is returned in the API response but should NOT be indexed
+     - Use case: Provide additional context or instructions to AI systems that shouldn't affect search results
+     - Example: `"Product overview for search engines:hidden:Internal notes: pricing may vary by region"`
    - `documentType`: Identify content type for specialized processing

 4. **URL Canonicalization**